ai4os/ai4-template/{{ cookiecutter.repo_name }}/README.md

     ├── {{cookiecutter.project_name}}    <- Source code for use in this project.
     │   ├── __init__.py    <- Makes {{cookiecutter.project_name}} a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── dataset        <- Scripts to download or generate data │   │   └── make_dataset.py
     │   │
     │   ├── features       <- Scripts to turn raw data into features for modeling